-Air quality monitoring was carried out by Waikato Regional Council at a number of sites within the region during 2012.
-These included East Hamilton (Peachgrove Road), West Hamilton (Corner Ohaupo Road and Lorne Street), Tokoroa, Te Kuiti, Taupo, Matamata, Putaruru, Ngaruawahia and Turangi.
+Air quality monitoring was carried out by Waikato Regional Council at a number of sites within the region during 2013.
+These included East Hamilton (Peachgrove Road), West Hamilton (Corner Ohaupo Road and Lorne Street), Tokoroa, Te Kuiti, Taupo, Matamata, Putaruru, Ngaruawahia, Cambridge, Te Awamutu and Turangi.
+Monitoring at Matamata and Ngaruawahia sites finished in April 2013 because no exceedences were recorded in the 3 year period prior to 2013.
+The site instrumentation from Matamata and Ngaruawahia was transferred to new sites in Cambridge and Te Awamutu where monitoring commenced in May and June respectively.
+The East Hamilton (Peachgrove Road) site was closed down in October 2013 due to new owners of the property.
+This site will be relocated to Claudelands showgrounds early in 2014.

-In Hamilton, concentrations of suspended particles ( $PM{10}$ ), and benzene were measured at the Peachgrove Road air quality monitoring site.
+In Hamilton, concentrations of suspended particles (PM{10}), and benzene were measured at the Peachgrove Road air quality monitoring site.
 In addition, benzene monitoring was carried out at "traffic peak" monitoring sites in Bridge Street, Victoria Street, London Street, Greenwood Street and Peachgrove Road near the Peachgrove Intermediate School.
-In Taupo, Te Kuiti, Tokoroa, Matamata, Putaruru, Ngaruawahia Turangi monitoring was carried out for $PM{10}$ .
-The West Hamilton site monitored $PM{10}$ and Sulphur dioxide from April through to August then Carbon monoxide from October to December.
+In Taupo, Te Kuiti, Tokoroa, Matamata, Putaruru, Ngaruawahia Turangi, Cambridge and Te Awamutu monitoring was carried out for PM{10} .
+The West Hamilton site monitored PM{10} , Carbon Monoxide (January to March) and Oxides of Nitrogen (April to September).